Romuald Traugutt Park

-The Romuald Traugutt Park (Note: Polish: Park im.
+The Romuald Traugutt Park (/pl/; Polish: Park im.
 Romualda Traugutta) is an urban park in Warsaw, Poland.
 It is located in the New Town, within the Downtown district, between Słomińskiego Street, Zakroczymska Street, Wybrzeże Gdańskie Street, Sanguszki Street, Konwiktorska Street, Bonifraterska Street, and Międzyparkowa Street.
 The park was opened in 1925.

 History

 The Traugutt Fort, built in 1847.

 Between 1770 and 1772, in the location of the current park, was built the Royal Spring well, founded by king Stanisław August Poniatowski.
 It was used as the water source by the population of the nearby town of New Warsaw, and by the passing by travelers.
 The well was renovated and rebuild in the Gothic Revival style between 1834 and 1836.

 In the 19th century, in the area were constructed two forts of the nearby Warsaw Citadel complex.
 They were Traugutt Fort (originally known as Alexei Fort) opened in 1847, and the Fort of the Legions (originally known as Vladimir Fort) opened in 1853.

 On 5 August 1864, in the location of the current park, the authorities of the Russian Empire had executed Romuald Traugutt, leader of the January Uprising, as well as Rafał Krajewski, Józef Toczyski, Roman Żuliński, and Jan Jeziorański, ministers of the Polish National Government.
 On 5 August 1916, there was placed a Christian cross and a rock with inscription on it, commemorating the event.

 Between 1925 and 1929, around them was developed an urban park, designed by Leon Danielewicz and Stanisław Zadora-Życieński.
 It was officially named on 27 September 1926, after Romuald Traugutt.

 The park in its original form had an area of 22 ha, and consisted of three parts: